Welcome to the JSHmoviestuff REVIEW OF 2017: “To strangers”

 From trauma to delight and the coldness of January brought the sunshine of California to London with Damien Chazelle’s captivating romantic musical LA LA LAND.
 I was completely hooked (and also completely blubbing) by the end of the opening song and was swept along by the romance of Ryan Gosling‘s prickly jazz musician Sebastian and Emma Stone’s open-hearted actress Mia.
 After being just another two drivers on a crowded freeway, their meet-cute at a Hollywood party had me at A Flock of Seagulls.
 Stone triumphed at the Oscars and the movie almost did but it will always have a special place in my heart.
 Swoon.

 Farewells are always hard and there were few more profound than when we bid adieu to Hugh Jackman’s Wolverine in James Mangold’s LOGAN.
 After 17 years of playing the adamantium-clawed anti-hero in a host of X-Men movies, Jackman and Mangold gave Logan a beautiful last hurrah.
 Teamed with Patrick Stewart’s now fantastically grouchy Professor X and initially forced into helping a young mutant called Laura (a steely Dafne Keen), Logan finds reserves of strength (and heroism) he didn’t think he still possessed.
-Logan, Professor X, and Laura become a sort of a family and Mangold builds on my favourite X-Men film in the canon The Wolverine, to deliver a moving and action-packed tribute to one of the most winning of comic characters.
+Logan, Professor X, and Laura become a sort of a family and Mangold then builds on my favourite X-Men film in the canon The Wolverine to deliver a moving and action-packed tribute to one of the most winning of comic characters.

 Sometimes people can be strangers, even in families and in Xavier Dolan’s brilliant and Cannes award-winning IT’S ONLY THE END OF THE WORLD we see the closest relationship in the movie is not between Gaspard Ulliel’s returning son Louis and his mother (Nathalie Baye), or his younger sister (Lea Seydoux) or even his older brother (Vincent Cassel) but with Marion Cotillard‘s sister-in-law Catherine, whom he’s meeting for the first time.
 Their scenes underpin this movie of duologues for the most part but two great actors in a scene can be thoroughly enthralling, watching their every movement and reaction and so it proves to be in Dolan’s drama.
 If you want to watch the creme de la creme of French acting talent do their mega-watt stuff, then see this.

-And then, right in the centre of the year, there was DUNKIRK.
+And then, right in the centre of the year and the JSHmoviestuff REVIEW OF 2017, there was DUNKIRK.
 Christopher Nolan’s epic recreation of the Dunkirk evacuation of 1940 was immense in every sense – from the scale of the scenes on the land, at sea and in the air, to the array of British acting talent up there on-screen.
 I called it a masterpiece and that it was.
 Nolan created here a Lawrence of Arabia-type experience of victory in the face of overwhelming odds, all beautifully underpinned by Hans Zimmer’s sublime and nail-biting, clock-ticking score.
 Here, soldiers most of whom are complete strangers to each other had to learn to trust each other with their lives in order to survive.
 It’s really stirring stuff and the acting I mentioned?
 Kenneth Branagh delivered one of the acting moments of the year as the Commander trapped on the beach but discovering hope may be at hand and who better to be a Spitfire pilot than the brilliant Tom Hardy?
 The movie though was driven by a young unknown, the wonderfully talented Fionn Whitehead and we’ll see more of him, I’m sure.
-More movies soon please, Mr. Nolan as you make going to the cinema a true event.
+More movies soon please, Mr Nolan as you make going to the cinema a true event.

 What more superlatives can you say about director Denis Villeneuve?
 One of my favourite directors in film right now, who I’ve celebrated in this blog recently, his career has soared in just six movies from his debut with Incendies to his latest, BLADE RUNNER 2049.
 Taking on the Ridley Scott original 1982 classic Blade Runner and bringing something powerful and new to the story of humans and replicants in the Los Angeles of the near future, Villeneuve’s achievement here can’t be underplayed.
 He’s collaborated again with that monumentally brilliant director of photography Roger Deakins and the result is a movie that I described as ‘breathtaking’.
 Oh, and Ryan Gosling and Harrison Ford are in it!
 You don’t need to know anymore except do not miss this.